Tervetuloa/Welcome

 About

-Open to everyone, Cape Ann Finns is a nonprofit, incorporated organization affiliated with Finlandia Foundation National since 2017.
-Rockport and Gloucester, Massachusetts, were home in the early twentieth century to Finnish immigrants, the fourth largest immigrant population here, whose imprint needs to be recorded by the last generation who knew them and the first generation of Finnish Americans that followed.
+Open to everyone, Cape Ann Finns is a nonprofit, incorporated organization affiliated since 2017 with Finlandia Foundation National.
+Rockport and Gloucester, Massachusetts, were home since the 1860s to Finnish immigrants, the fourth largest immigrant population here, whose imprint needs to be recorded by the last generation who knew them and the first generation of Finnish Americans that followed.

-To preserve our Finnish heritage for future generations, members contribute primarily to an online record of all forms of media such as digitally recorded interviews, stories, memories, photographs, news articles, books, events, interest groups in order to create an online record of the Finnish families, their community life and work at its Many Finns, Many Stories online archive.
-CAF collaborates with established organizations to develop quality programs of interest to members, the public as they bring attention to our heritage locally, regionally, and nationally.
+To preserve our Finnish heritage, members contribute all forms of media such as recorded interviews, stories, memories, photographs, news articles, documents, and events to its Many Finns, Many Stories online archive.
+CAF collaborates with established organizations, principally the Lanesville Community Center, to develop quality programs of interest to the public, bringing attention to our heritage locally, regionally, and nationally.

 Join/Contact